-The CN1610 switch supports using the XMODEM protocol to transfer operational code, configuration files, and logs over the serial port.
+SCP and SFTP The CN switch supports Secure Copy (SCP) and Secure FTP (SFTP) as secure methods of file transfer.
+XMODEM, YMODEM, ZMODEM The CN switch supports using the XMODEM, YMODEM, or ZMODEM protocols (depending on product support) to transfer operational code, configuration files, and logs over the serial port.
 The switch supports both the XMODEM standard mode and the XMODEM-1K mode.

-Telnet and SNMP session limits

-Up to four inbound Telnet/SSH sessions are allowed.
+Telnet and SNMP session limits Up to four inbound Telnet/SSH sessions are allowed.
 Each CLI session can have up to one outbound Telnet session.
 This allows for a maximum of five concurrent outbound Telnet sessions: one for each inbound Telnet session and one outbound Telnet session from the serial interface.
 There are no software-imposed restrictions on the number of SNMP operations.
 Configuration changes made using SNMP are processed on a first come, first serve basis.

-Use the following show command to view information about the file upload and download features:
+For more information on the file upload and download commands, see the Network Switch CLI Command Reference.
+Example The following commands download an active and a backup code file from a TFTP server to the switch: (CN) #copy tftp://10 (CN) #copy tftp://10 .27.64.141/fw_2011_08_11a active .27.64.141/fw_2011_08_11b backup